interlock-network/knowledgebase-public/how/run-solana-localdevnode-mostos.md

 Once you are in, ```cd``` to user home directory (```wsl``` by default creates a Windows mount to the Kali OS, awkward).

-Now we can proceed to install Solana CLI.
+Now, we can proceed to install Solana CLI.
 Part of the reason why Kali is better in this case is that we don't need to fiddle with getting ```curl```.
 If I am wrong, then you need to ```sudo apt install curl```.

 Get Solana CLI:
 ```